Morse complexes and multiplicative structures: Coherence

 \section{Coherence}

-In this section, all Fukaya trees will be generic or not.
-The $A_\infty$-structure that we want to reach requires to consider all Fukaya trees and to decorate them in a {\it coherent} way.
+The $A_\infty$-structure that we want to reach requires to consider all Fukaya trees, generic or not, and to decorate them in a {\it coherent} way.
 We give the precise definition right below.
+The present section consists of mixing the skip property from Section \ref{trans} and the admissibility condition (Definition \ref{requirements}.)
+More precisely, the issue is to prove an analogue of Proposition \ref{flows-sequence} in the setting of trees with admissible decorations.

+We first fix the setup for coherence.
+Given an infinite sequence $\g_\infty$ in the group $G= Dif\!f_0(M)$, a Fukaya tree $T$ and a subtree $T_0$ (Definition \ref{subtree}), then the $\g_\infty$-standard decoration of $T$ induces on $T_0$ a decoration $\mathcal D_T(T_0)$ which, in general, differs from its \emph{own} $\g_\infty$-standard decoration $\mathcal D_{\g_\infty}(T_0)$; the labelling of this latter is consecutive and begins at $1$.
+Similarly, the quotient $T/T_0$ has also a decoration $\mathcal D(T/T_0)$ inherited from $T$ which in general is not $\g_\infty$-standard; the shrinking of $T_0$ makes some gap in the decorating sequence.